brittlewis12/witness-budgets/witness-budgets.md

 - Constructive → classical by erasing witnesses (always possible, loses operational content)
 - **Maintenance overhead mitigation:** Link theorems via `@[witness_of classical_lemma]` attribute; share statements via wrappers/instances; prioritize "constructive islands" (optimization, separable analysis) rather than library-wide duplication

-**Honest assessment of dual-rail burden:** Even with linking attributes and shared infrastructure, maintaining both classical and constructive variants will increase maintenance costs. **API drift** is inevitable—when classical lemmas are refactored, constructive variants must be updated in sync, or the pairing breaks.
+**Assessment of dual-rail burden:** Even with linking attributes and shared infrastructure, maintaining both classical and constructive variants will increase maintenance costs. **API drift** is inevitable — when classical lemmas are refactored, constructive variants must be updated in sync, or the pairing breaks.

 **Concrete drift scenario:** Developer refactors classical `continuous_function_has_max` to add a new `Bounded` hypothesis.
 They update all downstream classical proofs but don't know/care about the constructive variant.
 The constructive version lags, automated statement-sync checks flag the divergence, but nobody prioritizes fixing it for weeks.
 Eventually, someone must reconcile diverged APIs, often requiring non-trivial proof adjustments.
 Multiply this across dozens of theorem pairs and the coordination overhead compounds.